lingua-sensei/lingua-sensei/README.md

 ### WEB

-Running frontend (Svelte 5), it will use localhost:5173
+Running frontend (Astro 5), it will use localhost:4321

 ```shell
 cd ./web